Gravitational Wave Birefringence from Fuzzy Dark Matter: Conclusion and Discussion

 Currently, the existing LVK GW data already allows us to constrain the predicted FDM-induced amplitude birefringence.
-By including the associated birefringence factor in Eq.~\eqref{MagBiFDM} into the left- and right-handed GW components, we can compare the obtained waveform model against the whole set of compact binary events~\cite{Okounkova:2021xjv,Zhao:2019xmm,Ng:2023jjt} or the binary neutron star merger GW170817 with a multi-messenger approach~\cite{Lagos:2024boe}.
+By including the associated birefringence factor in Eq.~\eqref{MagBiFDM} into the left- and right-handed GW components, one can compare the obtained waveform model against the whole set of compact binary events~\cite{Okounkova:2021xjv,Zhao:2019xmm,Ng:2023jjt} or the binary neutron star merger GW170817 with a multi-messenger approach~\cite{Lagos:2024boe}.
 Nevertheless, as emphasized before, the birefringence factor produced by the FDM is only a function of the GW frequency and does not rely on the GW propagation distance, which is a novel signature and requires a new fit to the LVK datasets.
-We can estimate the bound on $\kappa_A$ to be of ${\cal O}(0.01~{\rm Gpc})$ based on previous investigations in Refs.~\cite{Okounkova:2021xjv,Zhao:2019xmm,Lagos:2024boe,Ng:2023jjt},.
-More significantly, if the obtained $\kappa_A$ for each event shows the periodic time dependence, this would further support the FDM origin of the GW birefringence as the period reflects the FDM mass.
+We can estimate the bound on $\kappa_A$ to be of ${\cal O}(0.01~{\rm Gpc})$ based on previous investigations in Refs.~\cite{Okounkova:2021xjv,Zhao:2019xmm,Lagos:2024boe,Ng:2023jjt}.
+More significantly, if the measured $\kappa_A$'s for GW events over a timescale of a few years clearly show the periodic time dependence, this would further support the FDM origin of the GW birefringence.
 However, a detailed discussion of the data-analysis issue is beyond the scope of the present paper, and we would like to postpone this exploration to a future work.